Visiting Banff in May? Here’s All You Need to Know

 If you’re interested in seeing wildlife, May is a fantastic time for it.
 It’s typically the time bears awaken from their winter slumber and come out of hibernation.
 You can also see plenty of elk, coyote, and maybe even a moose.

-However, it’s best not to go out exploring and chasing down wildlife on your own.
-The best way to learn about the wildlife in the area is by booking a small group tour with Radventures that gets you to the best natural attractions with a knowledgeable guide.
+However, it’s best not to go exploring and chasing down wildlife on your own.
+The best way to learn about the wildlife in the area is to book a small group tour with a knowledgeable guide that takes you to the best natural attractions.

 Eat The Castle